stonycat/A-Case-of-Immersive-Data-Story/README.md

 This work is published in [the International Journal of Human-Computer Studies (IJHCS)](https://www.sciencedirect.com/journal/international-journal-of-human-computer-studies), Jan.
 2024, titled [From Reader to Experiencer: Design and Evaluation of an Interactive VR Data Story for Promoting the Situation Awareness of Public Health Threats](https://www.sciencedirect.com/science/article/abs/pii/S1071581923001465).

+(If you would like to) cite this paper (BibTex from Google Scholar):
+@article{zhu2024reader,
+  title={From reader to experiencer: Design and evaluation of a VR data story for promoting the situation awareness of public health threats}, author={Zhu, Qian and Yuan, Linping and Xu, Zian and Yang, Leni and Xia, Meng and Wang, Zhuo and Liang, Hai-Ning and Ma, Xiaojuan}, journal={International Journal of Human-Computer Studies}, volume={181}, pages={103137}, year={2024}, publisher={Elsevier}
+}

 ## Functions in this case of VR Data Story:
 1. Three kinds of immersive data representations of Covid-19 depiction (trajectory, particles, heatmap).
 2. We offer three types of perspectives for users to experience: the 1st-person perspective, the 3rd-person perspective, and the perspective of the characters (i.e., the students and the teacher).